esyede/rakit/packages/docs/data/routing.md

 **Route for specific multiple methods:**

-You can register the same route for several HTTP methods:
+The same route can answer several HTTP methods:

 ```php
 // Way 1: Separate registration with shared handler